 The DIGNITY Study.
-On July 6, 2015 we announced positive interim data from the DIGNITY Trial of ThermoDox® in recurrent chest wall (RCW) breast cancer.
-The trial is designed to enroll up to 20 patients at five clinical sites in the United States and is evaluating ThermoDox® in connection with mild hyperthermia.
-Of the 17 patients enrolled and treated in the DIGNITY Study, 13 were eligible for evaluation of efficacy.
-Based on data available to date, every patient experienced a clinical benefit of their highly refractory disease with a local response rate of 69% observed in the 13 evaluable patients, notably five complete responses, four partial responses and four patients with stable disease.
-The Company remains on track to complete enrollment in the study in the third quarter of 2015.
-These data are consistent with the previously reported Phase 1 data for ThermoDox® plus hyperthermia in RCW breast cancer, including combined clinical data from the Company's Phase 1 DIGNITY Study and a Duke University sponsored Phase 1 trial of ThermoDox®.
-The two similarly designed studies enrolled patients with highly resistant tumors found on the chest wall and who had progressed on previous therapies.
-There were 29 patients treated in the two trials, including 11 patients in the DIGNITY study and 18 patients in the Duke study.
+On December 14, 2015, we announced final data from the Phase I/II study of ThermoDox® in recurrent chest wall (RCW) breast cancer (the DIGNITY Study) at the San Antonio Breast Cancer Symposium.
+The DIGNITY Study is designed to establish a safe therapeutic dose in Phase I, and in Phase II to demonstrate local control, including complete and partial responses, and stable disease as its primary endpoint.
+The DIGNITY Study is also planned to evaluate kinetics in ThermoDox® produced from more than one manufacturing site.
+Of the 28 patients enrolled and treated, 21 patients were eligible for evaluation of efficacy.
+Approximately 62% of evaluable patients experienced a local response, including six complete responses and seven partial responses.

+These data are consistent with the combined clinical data from two Phase I trials, our Phase I DIGNITY Study and the Duke University sponsored Phase I trial of ThermoDox® plus hyperthermia in RCW breast cancer in December 2013.
+The two similarly designed Phase I studies enrolled patients with highly resistant tumors found on the chest wall and who had progressed on previous therapy including chemotherapy, radiation therapy and hormone therapy.
+There were 29 patients treated in the two trials, including 11 patients in the DIGNITY Study and 18 patients in the Duke study.
 Of the 29 patients treated, 23 were eligible for evaluation of efficacy.
-A local response rate of over 60% was reported in 14 of the 23 evaluable patients, with five complete responses and nine partial responses.
+A local response rate of over 60 percent was reported in 14 of the 23 evaluable patients with five complete responses and nine partial responses.